oclafela/blog/content/about.en.md

   # ...
 ---
 ### me
-A brief summary about myself.
+A brief summary in english about myself.
 * Alessandro
 * born in Florence, 1988
 * languages :it: & :uk: